wavelet-space/vault/source/index.md

 <div style="text-align: center; font-size: 1.5rem; font-weight: bold">Queue</div>

 *Here are some current random thoughts.
-Either it will be abandoned or finished. and moved to the appropriate place.*
+Either it will be abandoned or finished, and moved to the appropriate place.*

 - I'm just trying to implement parser combinators in Python.
 Some time ago, I needed to parse huge XML.
 I have implemented a class.